estherkyx/tp/docs/DeveloperGuide.md

 ### Link classes to a tutee/tutor: `linkClass` feature

+Links an existing Student or Tutor to an existing TuitionClass identified by day and timeslot, enforcing one-class-per-student and one-tutor-per-class constraints while updating both the class roster and the person record.

 #### Implementation

 The `linkClass` mechanism is facilitated by the `LinkClassCommand`, its parser, and model helper methods.
 It integrates with the `Model` via the following operations: